Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization

+is the path length of comparators $\u_1,\ldots,\u_T$ and thus reflects the non-stationarity of environments.
+If the path length $P_T$ were known, one could choose the optimal step size $\eta_* = \Theta(\sqrt{(1+P_T)/T})$ and attain an $\O(\sqrt{T(1+P_T)})$ dynamic regret.
+However, this path length quantity is hard to know since the universal dynamic regret aims to provide guarantees against any feasible comparator sequence.
+The step size $\eta = \Theta (1/\sqrt{T})$ commonly used in static regret would lead to an inferior $\O(\sqrt{T}(1+P_T))$ bound, which exhibits a large gap from the favorable bound with an oracle step size tuning.~\citet{NIPS'18:Zhang-Ader} resolve the issue by proposing a novel online algorithm to search the optimal step size $\eta_*$, attaining an $\O(\sqrt{T(1+P_T)})$ universal dynamic regret, and they also establish an $\Omega(\sqrt{T(1+P_T)})$ lower bound to show the minimax optimality.

-Although the rate is minimax optimal for convex functions, we would like to design algorithms with more adaptive bounds.
-Specifically, we aim to enhance the guarantee for some easy problem instances, particularly when the online functions are smooth, by replacing the dependence on $T$ by certain \emph{problem-dependent} quantities that are $\O(T)$ in the worst case while could be much smaller in benign environments.
-In the study of static regret, we can attain such results like small-loss bounds~\citep{NIPS'10:smooth} and gradient-variation bounds~\citep{COLT'12:variation-Yang}.
-Thus, a natural question arises \emph{whether it is possible to achieve similar problem-dependent guarantees for the universal dynamic regret?}
+Although the rate is minimax optimal for convex functions, we would like to design algorithms with \emph{problem-dependent} regret guarantees beyond the worst-case analysis~\citep{roughgarden_2021}.
+Specifically, we aim to enhance the guarantee for some easy problem instances, particularly when the online functions are smooth, by replacing the dependence on $T$ by certain problem-dependent quantities that are $\O(T)$ in the worst case while could be much smaller in benign environments.
+For static regret mininimization, existing studies can attain such results like small-loss bounds~\citep{NIPS'10:smooth} and gradient-variation bounds~\citep{COLT'12:variation-Yang}.
+Thus, a natural question arises \emph{whether it is possible to achieve similar problem-dependent guarantees for universal dynamic regret?}

-\paragraph{Our results.} In this paper, extending our preliminary work~\citep{NIPS'20:sword}, we provide an affirmative answer by designing online algorithms with problem-dependent dynamic regret bounds.
-Specifically, we focus on the following two adaptive quantities: the gradient variation of online functions $V_T$, and the cumulative loss of the comparator sequence $F_T$, defined as
+\paragraph{Our results.} In this paper, extending our preliminary conference version~\citep{NIPS'20:sword}, we provide an affirmative answer by designing online algorithms with problem-dependent dynamic regret bounds.
+Specifically, we focus on the following two problem-dependent quantities: the gradient variation of online functions $V_T$, and the cumulative loss of the comparator sequence $F_T$, defined as